Syed-Hamza-Zahir/Cloud_computing/README.md

   - Disadvantages: Security might be a primary concern, expertise with application needs

+## AWS

+AWS stands for Amazon Web Services to contrast their shipping services.
+It is a collection of services that Amazon provides online.
+These are things like storage, backup, DNS, database, load balancing and maybe the most popular, virtual machine hosting.
+The concept about all this is the economy of scale.
+Amazon will build huge data centers and engineer them to provide the kind of services that most businesses need.
+Since they do it on a huge scale they are able to do it cheaper then if every business were to build their own from scratch.
+There are however lots of disadvantages like needing a lot more spare capacity and having to build something that fits everyone as opposed to something that fits a particular user.
+So it depends on the use case if you save money by using their services as opposed to making your own from scratch.

+One of the most revolutionary benefits that AWS brought into the market is that purchasing additional capacity is much easier and faster.
+You might have taken weeks to buy hardware and install it at your location.
+Or if you are renting though traditional suppliers you might take a few hours to let them manually reconfigure things.
+However AWS made everything automatic so you can get a new server within seconds.
+This have allowed businesses to build their applications to allow them to scale on demand.
+This means that they pay different amount of money for the services depending on how much they use.
+This have the ability to reduce costs but it again require more time to develop and maintain the more complex applications.

 #  Cloud Connectivity Methods

 • Web portal – customer accesses the cloud through a website